ftapps/FTMoreApps/README.md

 pod "FTMoreApps"
 ```

-Or, simply copy all the files into your project
+Or, simply copy all the files into your project.

 ## Author